Cruel Intentions: Plot

+A jealous Kathryn tries to seduce Sebastian but is frustrated that her hold over him has been broken by his feelings for Annette, and she convinces him that he cannot change his true nature.
+Sebastian plans to tell Annette the truth about the bet but Kathryn warns him that he will only destroy both his and Annette's reputations.
+He devastates Annette by lying that he only wanted her for sex and feels nothing for her.
+Sebastian tells Kathryn that he has broken up with Annette, and, having won the bet, wants his reward, but she dismisses him.
+Kathryn reveals that he was the true target of her scheme and that she manipulated him into feeling shame over his love for Annette for her own amusement.

 Sebastian tries to contact Annette to confess the truth and beg for a second chance, but she refuses to see him.
 He gives her his journal, in which he has detailed Kathryn's manipulative schemes, their bet, and his true feelings for Annette.
 Seeking revenge, Kathryn calls Ronald, claiming that Sebastian hurt her and slept with Cecile.
 Ronald violently confronts Sebastian, and the ensuing fight migrates to the middle of the street.
-Annette tries to intervene but is thrown into traffic.
-Sebastian pushes her to safety but ends up getting hit by a taxi.
-Sebastian and Annette confess their love for each other before he dies.
-Ronald witnesses this and leaves angry once he finds out from Annette that Kathryn used him.
+Annette tries to intervene but is thrown into traffic and Sebastian is hit by an oncoming taxi pushing her to safety.
+Sebastian and Annette confess their love for each other before he dies from his injuries.

-At Sebastian's funeral, Kathryn delivers a eulogy, which people start leaving midway through.
-Kathryn rushes outside to find Cecile handing out copies of Sebastian's journal.
-As the details of her manipulations and drug abuse are made public, Kathryn's reputation is finally destroyed.
-Feeling guilt over his role in causing Sebastian's death, Ronald writes a detailed confession of how she lied to him about Cecile not being a virgin and her claims about Sebastian hitting her in order to have him killed.
-It is implied that the disapproving headmaster will expel her from the school, especially after finding cocaine hidden in the cross of her rosary.
-In the final scene, Annette drives away in Sebastian's car with his journal at her side, recalling their fondest moments together.
+At Sebastian's funeral, Kathryn, unmoved by Sebastian's death, begins to deliver a eulogy, but people leave before she can finish.
+Kathryn rushes outside to find Cecile handing out copies of Sebastian's journal, titled Cruel Intentions.
+As the details of her manipulations, promiscuity, and drug abuse are made public, Kathryn weeps as her reputation and good-girl persona are destroyed.
+Annette drives down a highway in Sebastian's car while wearing his sunglasses and with his journal at her side, recalling their fondest moments together.